Surgical management of hyperthyroidism

 Indications for surgical management of hyperthyroidism and preoperative preparation are reviewed here.
 Thyroidectomy is reviewed in detail elsewhere (see "Initial and reoperative thyroidectomy").
 Other treatment options are also discussed elsewhere.
 (See "Radioiodine in the treatment of hyperthyroidism" and "Treatment of toxic adenoma and toxic multinodular goiter" and "Graves' hyperthyroidism in nonpregnant adults: Overview of treatment", section on 'Choice of therapy'.)

-The approach outlined below is consistent with Hyperthyroidism Management Guidelines from the American Thyroid Association and the American Association of Clinical Endocrinologists .
+The approach outlined below is consistent with Hyperthyroidism Management Guidelines from the American Thyroid Association (ATA) .

 A patient may prefer surgery over other modalities because of a desire to avoid radioiodine, avoid the potential side effects of antithyroid drugs, and to obtain rapid correction of hyperthyroidism.
 In addition, the following patients with Graves' hyperthyroidism may be better served by surgery: